 3- year time frame requires students: 1) be planful in registering for classes; 2) sign up for practicum as early as possible; and 3) commit to scheduling enough time and flexibility during the practicum and internship experiences to acquire enough clinical hours to meet requirements.
 Depending upon individual circumstances, it is possible that internship may require more than 2 semesters.
 The Marriage and Family Counseling/therapy Program requires that you sign this statement for completion of the Program Course Plan:

-"I agree that I am responsible for reading the most current MFC/T Handbook and will adhere to the policies and procedures outlined in the Handbook."
+I agree that I am respo nsible for reading th e most current MFC/T Handbook and wi ill adhere i to the policies and pr rocedures o utlined in t he Handb ook."

-Date:
+Signature: Date: